 Tintern Wireworks Bridge Improvements

-Working in partnership with Monmouthshire County Council, the refurbishment of the Tintern Wireworks Bridge is due to get underway in summer 2022; taking around nine months to complete.
+Working in partnership with Monmouthshire County Council, the refurbishment of the Tintern Wireworks Bridge is due to get underway in August 2022; taking around nine months to complete.

 The Tintern Wireworks Bridge, which lies on the border of Gloucestershire and Monmouthshire, is in poor condition and in need of significant repairs.
 The bridge is jointly owned by Gloucestershire County Council and Monmouthshire County Council with Gloucestershire having the responsibility for bridge inspections and maintenance.

 Early in 2021 detailed survey work was carried out by specialist contractors to establish the condition of the bridge, the extent of the repairs required and to inform the design work necessary to plan the refurbishment.
 This detailed study revealed that repairs are essential to prevent the bridge from becoming unsafe to use.
 The county council concluded that due to its deteriorating condition it would not be possible to keep the bridge open for pedestrians and cyclists without repair works.

 The bridge is currently still open for pedestrians and cyclists but the condition is being regularly monitored and if necessary use will be further restricted to maintain public safety.